 Cost indicators The overall cost or expenditure of producing a specified quantity of outputs.
 Distribution indicators The distribution of capacity to deliver services.
 Financial Statements Includes at least a statement of financial position, statement of financial performance, cash-flow statement, notes to these statements and any other statements that may be prescribed.
-General Key performance indicators After consultation with MECs for local government, the Minister may prescribe general key performance indicators that are appropriate and applicable to local government generally.
+General Key After consultation with MECs for local government, the Minister may prescribe performance indicators general key performance indicators that are appropriate and applicable to local government generally.
 Impact The results of achieving specific outcomes, such as reducing poverty and creating jobs.
-All the resources that contribute to the production and delivery of outputs.
-I are "what we use to do the work".
-They include finances, personnel, equipm buildings.
-Integrated Development Plan (IDP) Set out municipal goals and development plans.
-National Key performance areas Service delivery & infrastructure Economic development Municipal transformation and institutional development Financial viability and management Good governance and community participation Outcomes The medium-term results for specific beneficiaries that are the consequence of achieving specific outputs.
+Inputs All the resources that contribute to the production and delivery of outputs.
+Inputs are "what we use to do the work".
+They include finances, personnel, equipment and buildings.
+Integrated Set out municipal goals and development plans.
+Development Plan (IDP) National Key Service delivery & infrastructure performance areas Economic development Municipal transformation and institutional development Financial viability and management Good governance and community participation Outcomes The medium-term results for specific beneficiaries that are the consequence of achieving specific outputs.
 Outcomes should relate clearly to an institution's strategic goals and objectives set out in its plans.
 Outcomes are "what we wish to achieve".
 Outputs The final products, or goods and services produced for delivery.
 Outputs may be defined as "what we produce or deliver".
 An output is a concrete achievement (i.e. a product such as a passport, an action such as a presentation or immunization, or a service such as processing an application) that contributes to the achievement of a Key Result Area.

 Performance Indicator Indicators should be specified to measure performance in relation to input, activities, outputs, outcomes and impacts.
 An indicator is a type of information used to gauge the extent to which an output has been achieved (policy developed, presentation delivered, service rendered) Performance Generic term for non-financial information about municipal services and activities.
 Information Can also be used interchangeably with performance measure.
 Performance The minimum acceptable level of performance or the level of performance that is Standards: generally accepted.
 Standards are informed by legislative requirements and service- level agreements.
 Performance standards are mutually agreed criteria to describe how well work must be done in terms of quantity and/or quality and timeliness, to clarify the outputs and related activities of a job by describing what the required result should be.
 In this EPMDS performance standards are divided into indicators and the time factor.
 Performance Targets: The level of performance that municipalities and its employees strive to achieve.
 Performance Targets relate to current baselines and express a specific level of performance that a municipality aims to achieve within a given time period.
-Comice Delivery Budget Detailed also approved by the mayor for implementing the municipality's delivery of Service Delivery Budget Implementation Plan Detailed plan approved by the mayor for implementing the municipality's delivery of services; including projections of the revenue collected and operational and capital implementation rian expenditure by vote for each month.
+Service Delivery Budget Detailed plan approved by the mayor for implementing the municipality's delivery of Implementation Plan services; including projections of the revenue collected and operational and capital expenditure by vote for each month.
 Service delivery targets and performance indicators must also be included.
 Vote: One of the main segments into which a budget of a municipality is divided for appropriation of money for the different departments or functional areas of the municipality.
 The Vote specifies the total amount that is appropriated for the purpose of a specific department or functional area.
 Section 1 of the MFMA defines a "vote" as: a) one of the main segments into which a budget of a municipality is divided for the appropriation of money for the different departments or functional areas of the municipality; and b) which specifies the total amount that is appropriated for the purposes of the department or functional area concerned